Additional restrictions grant guidance

 For those businesses without fixed premises costs (rent payable to a landlord/commercial mortgage payments) the maximum award will be £1,000.
 This will apply to home, site or mobile based businesses.

 All other applications will be scored against the factors outlined under 'application appraisal'.

-Grants will be awarded at four levels, in exceptional cases at our discrection a higher level of grant may be awarded -
+Grants will be awarded at four levels, in exceptional cases at our discretion a higher level of grant may be awarded -

 Payment will be made by BACS into the business bank account using the information provided in the application form.

 Dependent on demand, we reserve the right to amend the level of grants as necessary.
-We also reserve the right to change the qualifying criteria at short notice if it feels it is appropriate to do so, reflecting changing circumstances and demand on funds.
+We also reserve the right to change the qualifying criteria at short notice if we feel it is appropriate to do so, reflecting changing circumstances and demand on funds.

 What happens next